Facebook Ad Fatigue Solution at Scale: The Hidden Cost of Stale Creative and Cost Per Refresh in 2026

 Ad fatigue isn't a targeting problem.
 It's a creative problem.

 The solution isn't to find that one magical ad that never ages.
-It's to build a creative engine that constantly produces fresh variations.
+It's to build a creative engine that constantly produces fresh variations — the same logic behind running done-for-you social media at scale, where the algorithm always has something new to amplify.

 If you're running fewer than 50 ad creatives, you're not really testing.
 You're hoping.